 The School of Nursing provides answers to frequently asked questions about the PhD in Nursing program.

 A Doctor of Philosophy degree, abbreviated PhD, is the highest academic degree anyone can earn.
-The PhD is the desired degree for roles in nursing leadership, policy and research.
-This degree gives you the skills necessary to conduct research that extends the body of nursing knowledge, affects health and improves nursing outcomes.
+The PhD is the desired degree for roles in nursing research, policy, leadership and education research.
+This degree gives you the skills necessary to conduct research that extends the body of nursing knowledge, affects health and improves patient outcomes.
 A PhD is the expected degree for an academic position.
 Major universities require faculty to hold a PhD and engage in research.
 Why?
 To assure faculty have expertise to teach and to remain current in the science and practice of nursing.
 Because earning a PhD requires comprehensive study and passionate intellectual effort, less than 1 percent of the population achieves this credential.
-Society shows respect for a person who holds a PhD by addressing them as "Doctor".
+Society shows respect for a person who holds a PhD by addressing them as "Doctor."

 The PhD in Nursing program is the appropriate degree for curious, mature students who desire to add to the science of nursing.
 The PhD in Nursing program is designed to develop nurse researchers to generate and translate knowledge toward improving the health of individuals, families, communities and populations through the conduct of clinical research.
 The emphasis of the DNP program is on health-care delivery and the health-care delivery system as well as the clinical populations served.

-Classes are currently scheduled on Thursdays, although some courses do not meet every week and some are primarily online.
+Most classes are scheduled on Thursdays, although some courses do not meet every week.
+All have hybrid/online components.
+Students prefer socialization and camaraderie offered through in person classes.

 No more than half of the hours required for graduation will be accepted for credit toward a UMMC degree.
 Courses are evaluated on a case-by-case basis if the credits are clearly relevant to the student's current program.
 However, a minimum of enrollment for one continuous academic year is required to meet the residency requirement.